-- Don’t mistake this for a single-hued bathroom; there are two different greens, both with slate grey undertones, for the molding and the walls in this bathroom.
-Using two similar but coordinating colors draws the eye in and adds depth.
+Same hue, different shades and tints.
+There are two different greens in this bathroom, both with slate grey undertones, for the molding and the walls in this bathroom.

 (Photo Credit: Little Green Notebook)

-2. Again, this bathroom uses two shades of blue, this time with a greater contrast.
-Instead of cluttering the walls, the different shades, one on the bottom two-thirds of the wall and the other closer to the ceiling, makes the bathroom interesting while maintaining its minimalist aesthetic.
+2. Use color to draw the eye upward.
+This bathroom uses two shades of blue, this time with a greater contrast.
+With a lighter tint on the bottom two-thirds of the wall and a darker shade closer to the ceiling, the room appears longer while maintaining its minimalist aesthetic.

 (Photo Credit: Domino)

-3. Reject convention by using both playfully patterned wallpaper and paint on the molding in your bathroom.
+3. Bring out your wallpaper using paint.
+Reject convention by using both playfully patterned wallpaper and paint on the molding in your bathroom.
 The paint on the doorway and the wooden molding pulls out a neutral blue from the wallpaper, tying the room nicely together.
 (Tip: Want to do something similar?
-Use a color matching tool, like PPG The Voice of Color Visualize Color or Sherwin Williams ColorSnap to guarantee you’ll find the exact matching paint.)
+Use a color matching tool, like PPG The Voice of Color Visualize Color or Sherwin-Williams ColorSnap to guarantee you’ll find the exact matching paint.)

-- In a world of sensory overload, designer Alyssa Kapito relies on the simple clean lines of the bathtub, the crown molding and tile floor.
+In a world of sensory overload, designer Alyssa Kapito relies on the simple clean lines of the bathtub, crown molding, and tile floor.
 The white walls aren’t boring, but mind-clearing in this bathhouse retreat.

 (Photo Credit: Massucco Warner Miller)

-9. Don’t be afraid to use dark colors in your bathroom, especially when your bathroom has glass-block and lets in a ton of light.
+9. Dark colors are bold.
+Don’t be afraid to use dark colors in your bathroom, especially when your bathroom has glass-block and lets in a ton of light.

-- What did we say?
 The fixtures, especially in bathrooms, can be hugely important in bringing design elements together.
-This glitzy bathroom does just that, taking one shade of gold and reflecting it in the branching wallpaper, the mirrors, the faucets, and even the cabinet drawers.
+This glitzy bathroom takes one shade of gold and reflects it in the branching wallpaper, the mirrors, the faucets, and even the cabinet drawers.

 (Photo Credit: Homepolish)

-- A bold choice that pays off, this bathroom uses both statement paint (black for the door and vanity) and eye-catching patterned pink Despite the small size of the bathroom, both loud choices don’t overwhelm the room but rather balance each other, creating a luxurious guest bathroom for your guests to swoon over.
+11. The bold and the luxurious.
+A bold choice that pays off, this bathroom uses both statement paint (black for the door and vanity) and eye-catching patterned pink.
+Despite the small size of the bathroom, both loud choices don’t overwhelm the room but rather balance each other, creating a luxurious guest bathroom for your guests to swoon over.